Fine Arts

 7590 CP Film Aesthetics & Production

-Year course –Sophomore/Junior/Senior Elective
+Year course –Sophomores/Juniors/Seniors - Elective

 This course will examine the way filmmakers create meaning.
 Students, through the analysis of popular films, will study the various stages of filmmaking to better understand and appreciate them.
 They will learn the history of filmmaking and the technological advances that have come about in the art form.
 Appropriate aesthetic and technical vocabulary will be learned and utilized.
 Students will learn about the filmmaking process, beginning with screenwriting and concluding with the final sound mix.
-Projects will be assigned to apply knowledge of
+Projects will be assigned to apply knowledge of skills utilized by those in the filmmaking industry.
+Students will study the impact of film and television on society from a social, economic, and political viewpoint.
+Film will be studied as an art form and as a means of communication.
+A variety of films will be previewed, and students will analyze and respond to these films, and make critical assessments.

 7591 Film Video Production

-Year course – Senior Elective
+Year course – Juniors/Seniors - Elective

 The second-year film course is designed to allow students to apply the knowledge they obtained in the Intro to Film Aesthetics and Production course.
 Second-year production students will work collaboratively with classmates to produce short conceptual video projects while continuing to study the craft of numerous professionals in the industry.